 The picture below explains the differences between the ellipsoidal and orthometric height.

-The extension is using Worldwide 15 Minute Binary Geoid Height File to calculate the geoid offset.
+The embedded geoid model is using Worldwide 15 Minute Binary Geoid Height File to calculate the geoid offset.

 You can check the difference between the WGS84 (GPS) altitude and the Mean See Level using the program on this website: